sychoo/shopping-angel/README.md

 - This platform will allow people to tip those who buys the groceries.
 - This app is tailored to suburban areas where the delivery services and public transportation are extremely limited and cars are not accessible to everyone
 - College students who are in suburban areas who doesn't have a car
+- People who may not have access to a smartphone (Can sign up using text messages/phone call?)

+# Shopping Angel Driver
+- Volunteers, Church groups (Salvation Army)

 ## Competitors
 - Instacart